memohnsen/wargames/README.md

 # War Games

-War Games is an Olympic Weightlifting competition simulator developed from the Staff Calls of Power & Grace Performance.
+War Games is an Olympic Weightlifting competition simulator developed from the Staff Calls of Power & Grace Performance by Maddisen Mohnsen

 War Games was developed to give both beginner and advanced coaches the ability to practice counting attempts without the stress of a true competition environment.